rllin/halo-wiki/Onboarding.md

 # Onboarding

-This section contains [[Onboarding]] information for all new Halo employees.
-Also make sure to see the onboarding section for your team!
-Check out your team's onboarding pages as well:
+This section contains onboarding information for all new Halo employees.
+Check out your team's onboarding pages as well!
 [[Clinical onboarding]]
 [[Engineering onboarding]]